 Interlibrary lending and borrowing services (ILL or ILS) provide access to materials (journal, newspaper, or magazine articles; books (see also BorrowDirect, above); video; dissertations, etc.) that cannot be found in the Cornell system.
 To borrow such materials, use our ILL software.
 Questions?
 Check with a reference librarian.

 Library users may place recalls on books charged out to other people.
 The people to whom the materials are charged are notified by email that another library user wants the book.
 Recalled books must be returned within a short period of time, usually a week.
+Requesting a book on BorrowDirect is usually faster than requesting a recall.

 An extension of the loan period for charged library materials.
 Renewals may be handled in person at the circulation desk, by phone, or by clicking on the Patron Info button in Cornell Library's Catalog.